unvt/pod/README.md

 # pod
-UNVT Portable Option D: Free web maps are portable.
+UNVT Portable Option D: Free maps are portable.

 ## What is UNVT POD?
-The UNVT POD is a comprehensive setup, including hardware, designed to deploy a Caddy-based web map server on a LAN with limited internet bandwidth.
-This involves installing Raspberry Pi OS on a USB SSD and configuring Martin and Caddy on it.
+The UNVT POD is a setup that includes hardware to deploy a Caddy-based web map server on a LAN with limited internet.
+It uses Raspberry Pi OS installed on a USB SSD and configures Martin and Caddy.

-## Free web maps are portable
+## Free maps are portable

-The concept of "Free web maps are portable" emphasizes the ability to use web maps in environments with limited or no internet connectivity.
-By leveraging lightweight hardware like Raspberry Pi and software such as Caddy, users can create a portable web map server.
-This server can be deployed on a local network, making it accessible without relying on external internet resources.
-This approach is particularly useful for remote areas, disaster response, and educational purposes, where reliable internet access may not be available.
+"Free maps are portable" means web maps can work in places with little or no internet.
+Using devices like Raspberry Pi and software like Caddy, you can create a portable web map server.
+This server works on a local network, so it does not need the internet.
+It is helpful in remote areas, disaster response, and education where internet access is limited.

 ## See Also
 https://github.com/UNopenGIS/7/issues/680